eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-email-notification.md

 # Subscription with EMAIL notification

-A valid subscription for email notification is provided below with comments for each field.
+A valid subscription for email notification is provided below with each field explained.

-_**OBS!
-Comments are only for documentation purposes and a subscription should not contain them.
-The subscription will be rejected at this moment if it contains comments like below.**_

 _**Subscription templates can be found [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/src/main/resources/templates).**_

+## subscriptionName
+The name of the subscription to make it easy to search for.
+Only numbers, letters and underscore allowed.

+## ldapUserName
+The name of the logged in user creating or updating the subscription.
+Added by Eiffel Intelligence if LDAP is enabled.
+Not required.
+Defaults to an empty string.

+## repeat
+Instructs whether the same subscription should be re-triggered for new additions to the aggregated object.
+If this is set to false, only the first time the conditions are fulfilled, a notification will be triggered.
+No matter how many times the aggregated object is updated.

+## created
+Creation time in system time, added by Eiffel Intelligence.

+## notificationType
+How Eiffel Intelligence should notify when a subscription is fulfilled.

+## notificationMeta
+The recipient of the email notification.
+One or several email addresses can be defined, separated with a comma.

+## emailSubject
+It is possible to define an email subject per subscription, or use the email subject which is configured in Eiffel Intelligence application.properties.
+Not required.

+## authenticationType
+If any authentication is needed by Eiffel Intelligence to send the notification email.

+## notificationMessageKeyValues
+Content of the email message.
+The form key should always be an empty string for email messages.
+Only one key/value pair is allowed for email message body, since only the first value will be used.

+The form value will be run through JMESPath engine so it is possible to use JMESPath expressions to extract content from the aggregated object.
+The form value can only be one JSON object.

+## requirements
+An array of one or several requirements.
+At least one requirement should be fulfilled to trigger this subscription.
+A requirement can have several conditions.

+## conditions
+Array of conditions.
+The key in the condition object must be "jmespath".
+The value can be any JMESPath expression to extract data from the aggregated object.
+All conditions needs to be fulfilled in order for a requirement to be fulfilled.

     {
-        // The name of the subscription to make it easy to search for.
-        // Only numbers, letters and underscore allowed.
         "subscriptionName" : "Subscription3_Mail_Notification",

-        // The name of the logged in user creating or updating the subscription
-        // added by Eiffel Intelligence if LDAP is enabled.
-Not required.
-Defaults to an empty string.
         "ldapUserName" : "ABC",

-        // Instructs whether the same subscription should be re-triggered
-        // for new additions to the aggregated object.
-If this is set to
-        // false, only the first time the conditions are fulfilled, a
-        // notification will be triggered.
-No matter how many times the
-        // aggregated object is updated.
         "repeat" : false,

-        // Creation time in system time, added by Eiffel Intelligence.
         "created" : 1542802953782,

-        // If any authentication is needed by Eiffel Intelligence to send
-        // the notification email.
-        "authenticationType" : "NO_AUTH",

-        // How to notify when a subscription is fulfilled.
         "notificationType" : "MAIL",

-        // The recipient of the email.
-One or several email addresses can
-        // be defined, separated with a comma.
         "notificationMeta" : "mymail@company.com, another@email.com",

-        // It is possible to define an email subject per subscription, or
-        // use the email subject which is configured in Eiffel Intelligence
-        // application.properties.
-Not required.
         "emailSubject" : "My Email Subject",

-        // Content of the email message.
+        "authenticationType" : "NO_AUTH",

         "notificationMessageKeyValues" : [
             {
-                // The form key should always be an empty string for email
-                // messages.
-Only one key/value pair is allowed for email
-                // message body, since only the first value will be used.
-                // The form value will be run through JMESPath engine so
-                // it is possible to use JMESPath expressions to extract
-                // content from the aggregated object.
-The form value can
-                // only be one JSON object.

                 "formkey" : "",
                 "formvalue" : "{mydata: [{ fullaggregation : to_string(@) }]}"
             }
         ],

-        /// An array of one or several requirements.
-At least one requirement
-        // should be fulfilled to trigger this subscription.
-A requirement
-        // can have several conditions.
         "requirements" : [
             {
-                // Array of conditions.
-The key in the condition object must
-                // be "jmespath".
-The value can be any JMESPath expression to
-                // extract data from the aggregated object.
-                // All conditions needs to be fulfilled in order for
-                // a requirement to be fulfilled.

                 "conditions" : [
                     {
                         "jmespath" : "identity=='pkg:maven/com.othercompany.library/artifact-name@1.0.0'"